 Fabrice Guerrier is an Haitian American entrepreneur and author.
 He believes large numbers of people working cooperatively over the internet to create stories is the future of original content and the creative economy.
-He founded Syllble Studios startup to bring something new to the publishing and entertainment space and support creative writers from all over the world to hack their fullest creative potential.
+He founded Syllble, an online literary community and press that aims to connect people and words.
 Fabrice is a member of the Spring 2019 202Creates Residency, an initiative launched by DC Mayor Bowser and is led by the Government of the District of Columbia’s Office of Cable Television, Film, Music & Entertainment and Office of the Deputy Mayor for Planning and Economic Development.
 Fabrice is a 2019 TEDxFSU conference speaker.
-He spoke on the creative economy, human creativity and imagination in the age of machines and fourth industrial technological revolution, and how leaders who have empathy and understand their values will be needed to reshape the future creatively towards a fairer society.
+He spoke on the creative economy and the importance of human creativity and imagination in the age of machines and fourth industrial technological revolution.

-He has published in Collection of Collaboratively Written Short Stories (2017), co-authored The Wall – a science fiction novella (2018), The Orion Paradigm (2018), his debut poetry collection Egypt in A Cup of Tea (2018).
+He has published in Slavery’s Descendants: Shared Legacies of Race and Reconciliation published by Rutgers University Press, Collection of Collaboratively Written Short Stories (2017), co-authored The Wall – a science fiction novella (2018), The Orion Paradigm (2018), his debut poetry collection Egypt in A Cup of Tea (2018).
 His writings has appeared in The PEN America Blog, Public Pool, Blavity and Moko: Caribbean Arts and Letters.
-Forthcoming May 10th, 2019 in Slavery’s Descendants: Shared Legacies of Race and Reconciliation published by Rutgers University Press.